ppy/osu-wiki/news/2026/2026-04-24-osutaiko-world-cup-2026-finals-recap.md

 ![](/wiki/shared/news/2026-04-24-osutaiko-world-cup-2026-finals-recap/banner.jpg)

-With only a handful of teams remaining, stakes and the pressure were high to outpeform any team that was still aiming for a podium finish.
+With only a handful of teams remaining, stakes and the pressure were high to outperform any team that was still aiming for a podium finish.
 Blood, sweat and tears were pouring down each player's face as they drummed their way through the Finals, and it was a fantastic sight to see them put up a great show for the crowds.
 Only a couple more steps towards the finish line, but we are yet to see who will take home the trophy.

 ## Mappool showcase